mmcdmn/mmcd_metrics/README.md

 ## Support

-For technical support or questions about adding new applications, contact the MMCD IT team.
+For technical support or questions about adding new applications, contact the MMCD IT team or Alex directly.

 ---
 *Last updated: October 2025*